l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 ## Is the AImperor naked?

-*No, the emperor is not naked.* We must acknowledge this if we want to have a meaningful conversation.
+*No, the emperor is not naked.*

+We must acknowledge this if we want to have a meaningful conversation.
+I found myself too frequently annoyed with the reductionist and dismissive position taken by some critics.

 But.

-*The emperor is wearing stained rags.* We must acknowledge this if we want to move forward.
+*The emperor is wearing bloodied rags.*

+We must acknowledge this if we want to move forward.
+As you can probably tell, my position isn't quite neutral.
+But our criticism needs to be constructive, credible, and framed appropriately for our target audience to have impact.

 ## Quo vadis?